tabdin/final_project_12780/README.md

-# Lab Equipment Tracking Application
+# Lab Equipment Tracking Application Final

 ## Overview
 This project is a Django-based lab equipment tracking application designed for CMU/ECE-style courses to manage shared hardware such as oscilloscopes, microcontrollers, sensors, and other lab equipment.